Alcoholic Liver Cirrhosis: Strictly An Alcohol-Driven Health Complication

 • Swollen legs

-On the similar lines, a study published in the journal JAMA Psychiatry was conducted in 2017 to assess the high-risks of drinking on the liver, particularly in women.
+Along similar lines, a study published in the journal JAMA Psychiatry was conducted in 2017 to assess the high risks of drinking on the liver, particularly in women.
 The authors of the study defined high-risk drinkers as women who consumed four or more drinks in a day or men who consumed five or more drinks in a day.

 The results demonstrated an increasing trend in alcohol abuse and problem drinking in the U.S. since the early 1990s.
 From 1992 to 2013, they found there was a considerable jump in high-risk drinking during this time frame, represented by an increase of approximately 30 percent – an increase of nearly 58 percent for women and 65 percent for older adults.